kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8459-memory-per-cpu/README.md

 * Allow users to specify a `memoryPerCPU` ratio in `VerticalPodAutoscaler` objects.
 * Ensure VPA recommendations respect the ratio across Target, LowerBound, UpperBound, and UncappedTarget.
-* Provide a feature gate to enable/disable the feature cluster-wide.

 ### Non-Goals